jlangch/venice/doc/readme/filter-map-reduce.md

 ## Filter

-Filter is core function that allows you to process your data and select elements that meet a certain predicate.
+Filter processes a sequence of data and produced a new list with elements that meet a predicate.

 ```clojure
 (filter even?
 [1 2 3 4 5 6 7 8 9 10])
 ; => (2 4 6 8 10)
 ```

-Filter always takes a predicate and sequence of data and produces a new list with the same or fewer elements after the filter has been applied.

 ## Map

-Map transform a sequence of data by applying a function to each element of it.
+Map transforms a sequence of data by applying a function to each element of it.
 Map produces a new list with the transformed items.

 ```clojure